Skip to main content

 Each exchange contains about 15 grams of carbohydrate and 60 calories.

-Milk group exchanges:
+Milk or milk substitute group exchanges:

 Each exchange contains about 12 grams of carbohydrate and 8 grams of protein.
-The amount of fat and calories in each serving depends on the type of milk (such as whole, low-fat, or fat-free).
+The amount of fat and calories in each serving depends on the type of milk or yogurt (such as whole, low-fat, or fat-free).

 Non-starchy vegetable group exchanges:

 Each exchange contains about 5 grams of carbohydrate , 2 grams of protein, and 25 calories.
 Examples include beets, broccoli, cabbage, carrots, cauliflower, cucumber, mushrooms, tomatoes, and zucchini.
+Three servings of a non-starchy vegetable is equal to 1 carbohydrate serving.

-Meat and meat substitute group exchanges:
+Protein substitute group exchanges:

 Sweets, desserts, and other carbohydrate group exchanges: